NGS-Slayers/ngs-slayers.github.io/source/moveset.md

 (bc-wa)=
 ### [BC](./skill-tree.md#blade-counter) {term}`WA`
-[Blade Counter](./skill-tree.md#blade-counter) Weapon Action has the highest total potency out of all of your [counters](#counters) and makes this your go to option for when the enemy isn't attacking in quick succession.
+[Blade Counter](./skill-tree.md#blade-counter) Weapon Action has the highest total potency out of all of your [counters](#counters) and makes this your go to option for when the enemy isn´t attacking in quick succession.
 You will be able to move slightly after starting the counter sequence.
 ```{important}
 This does not include the potency of the Weapon Action itself!
 ```